ebshimizu/XNAUtils/README.md

 This collection of utilities is distributed as source.
 To use, copy the desired parts over to your project and make sure to put the correct `using` statements in the files where you're using these utilities.
 Some of the classes use files in the `util_content` folder.
 You can replace these with your own instances, or use the ones provided in the `util_content` folder here.

+The code is distributed as a XNA Game Class Library, but that project is mainly for code editing assistance.
+(You can create a library if you want, it does compile.)

 ## Module Notes

 ### ScreenManager and MenuScreen